sebastian89n/tech-notes/Courses/Dive into Ansible/Ansible - 19 - Vault.md

 **Encrypting file:**

-`ansible-vault encrypt external_vault_vars.yaml` - this will result in file content being encrypted by ansibel
+`ansible-vault encrypt external_vault_vars.yaml` - this will result in file content being encrypted by ansible

 ```yaml
 ---